 Environmental Engineering and Science Laboratory

 The Environmental Engineering and Science laboratories include over 10,000 square feet of space devoted to environmental research activities.
 Instrumentation is currently available to perform analytical measurements associated with research investigations in water quality, air quality, solid and hazardous wastes, and environmental microbiology.
+Laboratory facilities are rated for Biosafety Level 1 and 2 work.

 To learn more about our environmental resources please explore these links: